 Not once, but twice this week, we stopped everything, not to “smell the roses” but we took a pause to consider the birds.
 We were coming home after a wonderful evening of fellowship and a meal with friends.
-As we rounded a corner to head onto the main highway, there was this peacock, completely unaware that he was stopping traffic.
+As we rounded a corner to leave her neighborhood, there was this peacock, completely unaware that he was stopping traffic.
 There he was in all of his splendor!
 We weren’t the only ones who stopped to take his picture.

 The next day, we heard chirping at our door.
-We walked out and low and behold a baby blue bird sat there all bright and cheerful.
-We took his picture too!
+We walked out and low and behold this baby blue bird sat there all bright and cheerful!
 With two instances in two days, I think Jesus may have been trying to tell us something; “Consider the Birds!”

 Jesus often took the time to consider the birds.
 The frequent references to birds in his sermons, seem to indicate that he took pleasure in bird-watching and studying their ways and habits.
 He said things like: